-Insulator collecting has been a fascination of mine for about 25 years now.
-It is my strong desire to learn more about technical things that drives me to read and learn about the many facets of the communication and electrical power inventions and industries.
+Insulator collecting has been a fascination of mine for 30+ years now.
+The enjoyment found in learning more about technology drives me to read and learn about the many facets of communications and other electrical and electronic inventions and industries.
 Their impact on life and society as we know it today is almost beyond comprehension.
-Insulators are an integral part of that history and are very attractive tokens to look at.
-Authoring the book ‘North American Glass Insulators – PRICE GUIDE’ is my way of supporting and promoting a really great hobby and the people that enjoy it.
+Insulators are an integral part of that history and are very attractive tokens of a bygone era.
+Authoring the book "North American Glass Insulators – Identification, Reference, & Price Guide" is my way of promoting and supporting a really great hobby and the wonderful people that enjoy it.

-Born in Trenton, New Jersey in 1948 makes me a New Jersey native, but Utah is home.
+Born in Trenton, New Jersey makes me a New Jersey native, but Utah is home.
 I went through college working as a mason's helper.
-Upon earning a degree in Electrical Engineering Technology I went to work for Bell Telephone Laboratories in Holmdel, NJ.
+Upon earning a degree in Electrical Engineering Technology, I went to work for Bell Telephone Laboratories in Holmdel, NJ.
 Four years later I accepted a job with Computer Information Systems, a small electronics firm in Logan, Utah, and have resided in Utah ever since.
 Other career employment has included working for Utah State University, Thiokol Propulsion, IT Director for Cache County, and now retired.
-While working, a Bachelor's degree in Computer Science and a Master's degree in Business Administration were earned.
-I also serve in a variety of volunteer positions in the hobby, community, and church.
+While working, a Bachelor's degree in Computer Science and a Master's degree in Business Administration were also earned.
+I also serve in a variety of volunteer positions in the hobby, church, and community.

 Jeanne and I were married in 1974.
-We have four children, all of whom are married and living in Utah.
-We also have 17 grandchildren as of this writing.
+We have four children, all of whom reside in Utah.
+We have 18 grandchildren and 3 great grandchildren as of this writing.
 While I collect insulators, Jeanne says she collects grandchildren.
 However fascinating insulator collecting may be, insulators are just a hobby while our children and their families are the center of our lives.

-While visiting an antique shop in the early 1990s, I picked up a couple of glass insulators and began watching for more from then on.
+While visiting an antique shop in the early 1990s, I picked up a couple of clear glass insulators and began watching for more from then on.
 With that meager start, and a desire to know more about them, a new hobby emerged for me.
-Over the next few years I began learning more about insulator history, telegraph history, power transmission, etc. That research led to the discovery of several books, particularly the McDougald's publications.
-It also led to discovery of Insulator Collectors on the Net (ICON) and the National Insulator Association (NIA).
-I joined the NIA in 2000 (NIA #7218).
-Jeanne and I attended our first National show in Atlanta in 2001.
+Over the next few years, I began learning more about insulator history, communication history, power transmission, etc. That research led to the discovery of several books, particularly the McDougald's publications.
+It also led to discovery of Insulator Collectors On the Net (ICON) and the National Insulator Association (NIA).
+After joining the NIA in 2000 (NIA #7218), Jeanne and I attended our first National show in Atlanta, GA in 2001.
 Insulator shows can really be the start of an addiction.
-We have been to nearly all of the National shows since that time, plus numerous smaller shows and swap meets.
+We have been to nearly all of the National shows since that time, plus too many smaller shows and swap meets to count.

-Since that early start, many insulators have been added to my collection, numbering about 800 pieces as of this writing and growing.
-I consider myself a CD collector, but definitely enjoy the many color and primary embossing variations.
-The collection also contains a sprinkling of porcelain, glass strains and spools, signs, and other go-withs.
+Since that early start, many insulators have been added to my collection, numbering about 1,100 pieces as of this writing and growing.
+I consider myself a CD collector, but definitely enjoy the many color and embossing variations.
+The collection also contains a sprinkling of porcelain, glass strains and spools, signs, telephones, and numerous other go-withs.

-I have been privileged to serve the NIA on the Promotions committee, as Membership Director, and President as of this writing.
-My largest contribution to the hobby is through continuation of the McDougald's Price guide.
+I have been honored with lifetime membership in the NIA and privileged to serve on the Promotions committee, as Membership Director, President, Events Committee Chairman, and am currently serving as the Rules & Procedures Advisor as of this writing.
+My largest contribution to the hobby is through continuation of the McDougald's Price Guide.
 My desire is to preserve the history and perpetuate the hobby in whatever way possible.
-I will always cherish the many friendships that have evolved through collecting insulators.
+I will always cherish the many friendships that have evolved through collecting insulators and attending shows.